-Touch the Scroll Up or Down icon until Date is displayed, and then touch it.
-Touch the Move Cursor icon to highlight the Day, and then use the numeric touchpad to change the date.
+In the Global Setting menu, swipe up or down until Date is displayed, and then touch it.
+Highlight the Day, and then use the numeric touchpad to change the date.
 Touch the Confirm icon to accept the change.

 Set time (if necessary)